TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 * Maximum Number of Retries: Specify the maximum number of retry attempts for health checks.
 If the maximum number of retries is 2 or higher, it is not immediately considered a failure when a normal response to the health check is not received.
 If it fails repeatedly for the maximum number of retries, the instance is excluded from load balancing.
 * Host Header: Enter the field value to use in the host header for health checks.
 This setting is enabled only when HTTP or HTTPS is selected.

+> [Note] Health checks are performed only if the member group is either the default member group for the listener or is specified as the action target of an L7 rule; otherwise, health checks are not performed with that member group.

-##### Connect
+##### Set up Members
-Specify settings related to the connection.

-* Session Persistence: Responses to requests are set to be made at specific instances only, so as to maintain a session.
-Choose one among No Session Persistence, APP_COOKIE, HTTP_COOKIE, or SOURCE_IP.
-* Association Limited: Specify the number of concurrent TCP sessions the default listener will maintain.
-You can set up to 60,000 for a regular load balancer and up to 480,000 for a dedicated load balancer.
-* Keepalive Timeout: Specify the duration of sessions to be maintained between the client and server (in seconds).
-The load balancer maintains the session for as long as the other party maintains the session.
-It is recommended to set the keepalive timeout value set in the server here.
-The default is set to 300 seconds.
-* Proxy Protocol: You can have your load balancer support the proxy protocol.
-You only need to enable this value if you have set the server to use the proxy protocol to find out the IP of the client.
-This setting is available only when using TCP or HTTPS protocol.

-#### Register Members
-Specify the instance to be registered as a member when the load balancer is created.
-It is possible to register members even after creating the load balancer.
-You can register as members the VPC with which the load balancer is associated and instances that belong to the peering connection VPC of this VPC.
+Specify instances or IPs to register as members when the load balancer is created.
+You can register members even after the load balancer is created.
+Members can be registered in two ways

-However, if you want to register an instance with a different subnet from the load balancer as a member, you need to register the two subnets in the routing table.
+* Instance: You can add instances that belong to the VPC to which the load balancer is attached and to VPCs that are peered with that VPC as members.
+However, if you want to add an instance with a different subnet than the load balancer as a member, you must register both subnets in the routing table.
+* IP address: You can register members by entering an IP directly.
+In this case, the communication path between the load balancer and that IP must be set up appropriately.

+#### Delete Proteection
+Enabling delete protection protects a load balancer from accidental deletion.
+You cannot delete that load balancer until you disable delete protection.
+A load balancer with delete protection enabled cannot delete listeners.

 #### IP Access Control Groups
 Specify the IP access control group to apply when the load balancer is created.
 You can select multiple groups with the same access control type among the IP access control groups.
 You can change the IP access control group to be applied even after the load balancer is created.